 From online training to daily coaching, your employees will be able to retain skills and knowledge better when their workplace is an effective training environment.
 In retail areas, it can sometimes be a challenge to create a distraction-free location for training, but there are other factors about your environment that you can control.
 Follow these tips for creating an effective training environment and becoming an ultimate trainer:

 Embrace the distractions: When coaching or providing on-the-job training, treat the distractions of the workplace as opportunities to reinforce training.
 For example, if the a customer issue demands your attention during training, demonstrate exceptional service while still sticking to the task at hand.

-Create a positive atmosphere: Managers set the tone for the attitudes of employees.
+Create a positive atmosphere: Managers are role models for the attitudes of employees.
 Having positive energy impacts everyone around you.
 If you work hard, treat everyone with respect, and enjoy your work, your employees will follow suit and training will be more effective.
 New employees, especially, will find information easier to learn when they feel they are in a supportive and positive training environment.